JonathanGawrych/comic-rocket-tweaker/README.md

-# Comic Rocket User Script
+# Comic Rocket Tweaker

-Comic Rocket adds various user's profile pictures every comic serial as "Selected Readers".
-This script removes them, and tidies up the empty space.
+Tweaks some minor visuals (removes "Selected Readers") and allows you to hide comics when exploring for a new one.